9 Ways To Get Your Colleagues' Buy-in In Growing Your School

 6. Fun speaking exercise: Teachers are your school’s main value offering👩🏽🏫.
 Parents often choose schools based on evidence of great teachers and excellent teaching.

 If each teacher had to present three ways in which their instruction is better than average what would those be?
 How would they convince a parent about their teaching methods?
 Have them prepare a 3-minute presentation.

 Grab your phone, record it, and post it on your school's FB page (with their permission of course).

 7. Team PD: the enrollment manager as the conductor of an orchestra, and the players (teachers & admin staff) having different needs, strengths, weaknesses etc. Use post-its to define the strengths and weaknesses of each team member.
 What could each bring to the table?

 8. Choose a great book on enrollment marketing or student retention and launch a 30min/week group book study.
 Divide the chapters and let your teachers present/lead the discussions.

 Great books include: BrandED - Tell Your Story, Build Relationships, and Empower Learning; Selling School - The Marketing of Public Education; What Great Principals Do Differently; The Story of American Public Education; Cutting School: Privatization, Segregation, and the End of Public Education.

 9. Teachers are professionals.
 Don’t try to incentivize them with childish prizes, welcome back gifts, etc. But how about setting a common enrollment 'stretch' goal?
-Each team member contributes two action steps and you award a team prize if you achieve your objectives collectively.
+Each team member contributes two action steps and they award a team prize if you collectively achieve your objectives.